 Our institution has a defined process related to measurement and evaluation within the framework of student-centered teaching methods and techniques.
-In these processes, where faculty members and students can be followed through SABIS, as much diversity as possible is offered in the method of measuring and evaluating success.
-In this respect, whether program and course learning outcomes are reached is checked using the criteria of midterm exam, short exam, homework, oral exam, project/design, performance task.
-Our institution measures whether the course outcomes have been achieved in two stages.
+In these processes, where faculty members and students can be followed through SABİS, as much diversity as possible is offered in the method of measuring and evaluating success.
+In this respect, whether program and course learning outcomes are reached is checked using more than one of the criteria of midterm exam, short exam, homework, oral exam, project/design, performance task.
+Our institution measures whether the course outcomes have been achieved in five stages.
+It accepts a model in which at least four measurement activities are applied for a course by making it compulsory to use different measurement and evaluation tools in this process, except for the courses that are evaluated as Sufficient/Unsatisfactory at the end of the semester.
+The impact of each of these activities on the total annual success rate cannot be less than 10%.
 In this process, where student-centered measurement and evaluation is aimed, this measurement system, which has different proportions, is diversified, and it is aimed to evaluate students with different characteristics and levels in the healthiest way.